MariaRose3/HackTheBox-Machines/lame.md

 ![](images/lame-msf1.png)

 The exploit ran quickly and I got the shell, that too as root.
 No privilage escalation.
-Easy!
+Easy!!

 ![](images/lame-msf2.png)